upbound/function-openai/README.md

 See `fn.go` for the prompt.

 Composed resource output _should_ be more stable if you pass the output back in using the `--observed-resources` flag.
-The prompt asks Claude not to change existing composed resources unless it has to.
+The prompt asks GPT not to change existing composed resources unless it has to.

 This template uses [Go][go], [Docker][docker], and the [Crossplane CLI][cli] to